Steve Bleasdale: Coaching badges

 Bleasdale has obtained both the UEFA A and Pro licences.
 He obtained the Pro Licence in 2007.
 At the time, it made him one of the highest qualified coaches in the English football pyramid outside of the Football League.

 Personal life

 As shown on Big Ron Manager, Steve is married to his childhood sweetheart Karen.
-After struggling to get work in the football industry, he now works as a wedding photographer and runs his own business called Capture Your Moments.
+After struggling to get work as a football coach, he now works as a wedding photographer and runs his own business called Capture Your Moments.